frappierer/outlook_web_jira_logger/README.md

 3. You can edit the duration and associate meetings with JIRA tickets directly in the extension sidebar.
 4. Click on the `Log to JIRA` button to log all the meetings to JIRA.

-## Contributing

-1. Fork the repository on GitHub.
-2. Clone the forked repository to your machine.
-3. Create a new branch to make your changes.
-4. Make your changes in your new branch.
-5. Push your changes back to your fork on GitHub.
-6. Create a pull request from your forked repository to the original repository.

 ## License